ConYel/my_site_two/README.md

 The one who plants trees, knowing that he will never sit in their shade, has at least started to understand the meaning of life.
 ― Rabindranath Tagore

+Man is the only kind of varmint sets his own trap, baits it, then steps in it.
+― John Steinbeck